ignorant05/dotfiles/README.md

 # Dotfiles Repository

-This repository contains my personal dotfiles for various software and tools that I use in my **Linux** environment inspird by Hyde Dotfiles.
+This repository contains my personal dotfiles for various software and tools that I use in my **Arch Linux** environment inspird by [**Hyde Dotfiles**](https://github.com/HyDE-Project/HyDE).
 These configurations provide a highly customized and optimized setup for my workflow, with an emphasis on productivity, aesthetics, and efficiency.

 ### Contents
 - [General Overview](#general-overview)